sharma-bharat/PrepMetData/README.md

 1. Fixing the Duplicate/Incorrect time information in the original data: `FixingDupicateDuke.py`
 2. Data Processing and variable calculations: `MET_Data_Processing.py`
 3. Based on outputs from 2., process data in FACEMDS format: `MET_Data_Process2FACEMDS.py`
-4.
+4. Based on the outputs from 3., we can make ELM input met data files : `METDATA2ELM.py`

+## 1. Errors in Input data.
-## 1. Fixing the duplicate time index
+### 1.1 Fixing the duplicate time index
 There are some duplicate/incorrect time information in the original data in the year 2007 and 2009 across all variables. <br>
 We wrote a code to fix the files : `FixingDupicateDuke.py` <br>
 Usage example: